Mao Wenlong

-Mao Wenlong (毛文龍 (Máo Wénlóng); 10 February 1576 – 24 July 1629), courtesy name Zhennan, was a Chinese military general of the Ming dynasty.
-He is best known for commanding Ming forces in the naval battles against forces of the Manchu-led Qing dynasty in the Yellow Sea during the Qing conquest of the Ming.
-He was also known for excelling in artillery warfare and for successfully incorporating Western-style tactics into the Chinese military.
+Mao Wenlong (毛文龍 (Máo Wénlóng); 10 February 1576 – 24 July 1629), courtesy name Zhennan, was a Chinese military general of the Ming dynasty, best known for commanding an independent detachment based in Dongjiang, a strategically important island in the Yellow Sea that defended the coastal corridor into the Ming tributary Joseon, where he engaged harassing naval and amphibious battles against the Manchu-led Later Jin (which later became the Qing dynasty).
+He was also known for excelling in artillery warfare and successfully incorporating Western-style tactics into the Chinese military.